 5. Terms and Conditions

 In writing your sales agreement, do not forget to put the terms and conditions of each party.
-A good agreement should not be one-sided—it should benefit each parties.
-You can also indicate here what will happen if a party commit a breach on the agreement.
+A good agreement should not be one-sided—it should benefit each party.
+You can also indicate here what will happen if a party commits a breach of the legal agreement.

 6. Close the Agreement

 An agreement signed is a closed deal.
-Signature signifies that both parties agreed to the terms and conditions written in the sales agreement.
-Although, the signature is located at the bottom part of the agreement, it is still one of the most important section of your document.
+The signature signifies that both parties agreed to the terms and conditions written in the sales agreement.
+Although the signature is located at the bottom part of the agreement, it is still one of the most important sections of your document.